 (a) An agreement needs to be signed between the RC, ISA and other international associations.

 (b) At least 50% of Board Members have to be ISA members in good standing.

-(d) Allocation of grants and of slots at the World Congress are based on the number of ISA members in good standing.
+(d) Allocation of grants and of slots at the World Congress/Forum of Sociology are based on the number of ISA members in good standing.